How to save money on parking your car

 Buying a new car to save money on parking seems a tad excessive, but driving an electric car will reduce the amount of cash you spend at car parks.

-Many car parks offer free parking while your EV is being recharged, while some allow you to park for free, regardless of whether you’re charging or not.
-If you pay £2 per day to park at work, you might save over £400 a year by switching to an electric car.
+Many car parks offer free parking while your EV is being recharged, while some allow you to park for free, regardless of whether you are charging or not.
+If you pay £2 per day to park at work, for example, you could save more than £400 a year by switching to an electric car.

 Look for cashback options